Buster Olney: Early life and education

-Olney was born in Washington, D.C. and grew up on a dairy farm in Randolph Center, Vermont.
+Olney was born in Washington, D.C., and grew up on a dairy farm in Randolph Center, Vermont.
 He was educated at Northfield Mount Hermon School in Gill, Massachusetts, and Vanderbilt University, where he majored in history.
 As a child Olney was an avid baseball fan.
 At age eight, he developed an affinity for the Los Angeles Dodgers after reading a book about Sandy Koufax.
 Olney would later attribute his fanship as a reason for his journalistic career.

 Journalism career

 Print

 After graduation, Olney began covering baseball in 1989, as the Nashville Banner's beat reporter assigned to the Triple-A Nashville Sounds.
-While in Nashville, he formed a close relationship with Don Meyer, head coach of the men's basketball program at David Lipscomb University.
+While in Nashville, he formed a close relationship with Don Meyer, head coach of the men's basketball program at Lipscomb University.
 He later worked at the San Diego Union-Tribune and The Baltimore Sun.
 He arrived at the New York Times in 1997 and in his first year won an Associated Press award.

 During one of his first assignments in Nashville, the Sounds hosted the Columbus Clippers who, at the time, were the AAA affiliate of the New York Yankees.
 Olney almost had a minor confrontation with a Yankee prospect at the time known more for his football play, Deion Sanders.
 Olney had attempted to do a piece on Sanders, but was blown off.
 In return, Olney wrote what he called later in his career an unflattering piece on Sanders.
 Sanders replied to Olney by writing on a baseball "Keep writing like that your whole life and you'll always be a loser."